tensorlakeai/indexify/docs/docs/index.md

 ## Multi-Stage Ingestion and Extraction Workflows

+Extraction Graphs are at the center of Indexify.
+They are pipelines which processes data and writes the output to databases for retrieval.
+Extraction policies are linked using the `content_source` attribute.

 **AI Native**: Use models from OpenAI, HuggingFace and Ollama in the pipeline.

 **Extensible**: Extend Indexify by plugging in Python modules in the pipeline.